 Concrete examples illustrate grey hat SEO clearly:

-- Expired Domain Redirects: Purchasing expired domains with backlinks and redirecting them to your main site to transfer authority.
+- Expired domain redirects: Purchasing expired domains with backlinks and redirecting them to your main site to transfer authority.

-- CTR Manipulation: Using software to artificially inflate click-through rates on search engine results pages (SERPs), influencing perceived relevance.
+- CTR manipulation: Using software to artificially inflate click-through rates on search engine results pages (SERPs), influencing perceived relevance.

-- Excessive Guest Posting: Flooding blogs with guest posts containing backlinks to your site, bending Google's rules on natural link-building.
+- Excessive guest posting: Flooding blogs with guest posts containing backlinks to your site, bending Google's rules on natural link-building.

-Risks and benefits of using grey hat SEO
+Risks and benefits

 Like any tactic, grey hat SEO has pros and cons: